Robpol86/glinet-wifi-band-switch/README.md

 ## TODOs

-- When portal is detected don't disable all interfaces.
+- When portal is detected don't disable all interfaces (`grep portal /etc/rc.button/switch`)